vinayakakv/os-class-linux/03-shell.md

 - But, some commands like `cd` and `kill` does not exist anywhere.
 They are **Shell built-in commands**
 ---------
 ## Environment variables
-- Shell sets some variables while it is executing, which defines its behaviour.
+- Shell sets some variables while it is executing, which defines its behavior.
-- They can be viwed using `env` command
+- They can be viewed using `env` command
 - Some important environment variables are described below

  Variable | Significance
 ----------|-------------
-`$PATH` | List of directories in which command is looked up `$PWD` | Current working directory.
-Can also be got using `pwd` `$USER` | Name of current user
+`$PATH` | List of directories in which command is looked up `$PWD` | current working directory.
+Can also be got using `pwd` `$USER` | Name of the current user
-`$HOME` | Home directory of current user.
+`$HOME` | Home directory of the current user.
 Also `~` `$SHELL` | Location of the shell being used
 `$EDITOR` | Default text editor
 `$PROMPT` | Prompt of the shell.
-By default, `$` for normal user, and, `#` for super user (root) `$TTY` | The `tty` or `pts` device on which the current shell is being active
+By default, `$` for a normal user, and, `#` for the superuser (root) `$TTY` | The `tty` or `pts` device on which the current shell is being active
 -----
 ## Modifying environment variables
-- We mostly modify `$PATH`, in order to add a directory to global list of paths from where the executables are searched
+- We mostly modify `$PATH`, to add a directory to the global list of paths from where the executables are searched
-- `PATH=$PATH:<new dir>`, remeber to append to existing path, or else everyting will be lost! (for that session, though :P)
+- `PATH=$PATH:<new dir>`, remember to append to the existing path, or else everything will be lost! (for that session, though ;P)
 - `export PATH=$PATH:<new dir>` also works, this makes the path visible to (i.e., exports to) child programs of the shell
-- But this change is temporary, thus, we have to do this everytime we want the change in effect
+- But this change is temporary; thus, we have to do this every time we want the change in effect
 - There must be some way to execute some commands whenever the shell gets started
 ------
 ## The run command (`rc`) files
 - Executed during initialization of the system, or, the shell
 - `~/.bashrc` is the file which is executed whenever a new session of `bash` is created
-- We can append the commands which are supposed to execute at the startup of terminal to `~/.bashrc`
+- We can append the commands which are supposed to execute at the startup of the terminal to `~/.bashrc`
-- We can re-execute the `rc` file in the middle of shell session by using `source`.
+- We can re-execute the `rc` file in the middle of the shell session by using `source`.
 ```shell
         source ~/.bashrc
 ```
-- There are other `rc` files for applications, and system startup
+- There are other `rc` files for applications and system startup
 - [`oh-my-zsh`](https://github.com/ohmyzsh/ohmyzsh) is a framework for customizing `zsh` using such scripts
 -----
 ## Shell scripts
 - Commands, with control sequences to be executed as a script
 - They are interpreted by the shell
 - If there is an error at line `i`, the program execute till line `i`, and shows error there.
-This is because of the interpreted nature of the shell
+This behavior is because of the interpreted nature of the shell
-- First line starting with `#!` tells which shell interpreter to use.
+- First-line starting with `#!` tells which shell interpreter to use.
 Common interpreters are `/bin/bash`, `/bin/zsh`, `/bin/perl` and `/bin/python`.
 This line is popularly called *shebang* line.
-- Some special variables provide information of context of current script being exected.
+- Some special variables provide information about the context of the current script being exected.
 Some are listed as follows.

 Variable | Significance
 ---------|--------------